Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Build Project using .NET Core CLI Command:

-In order to build a new or existing project, we need to use the “dotnet build” command as shown below, which will build your .NET Core Project:
+To build a new or existing project, we need to use the “dotnet build” command as shown below, which will build your .NET Core Project:

 Run .NET Core Project using .NET Core CLI Command: